isdrk/spdk/deprecation.md

 #### `nvmf_create_transport`

-buf-cache-size parameter is deprecated in favor of small-buf-cache-size and will be removed in 26.01 release
+buf-cache-size parameter is deprecated in favor of small-buf-cache-size and will be removed in 26.01 release. num-shared-bufs parameter is deprecated and will be removed in 26.01 release.
+Instead the use can use `iobuf_set_options` to specify the number of small and large pool entries and use `small-buf-cache-size` and `large-buf-cache-size` parameters of `nvmf_create_transport` RPC configure desired buffers caches.